PlayStation Portable (PSP) Architecture

 Image

-Main screen (no game inserted or installed).
+The main screen (when no game is inserted or installed).

 Image